iiison/react-form/README.md

 #### Form Props
 ###### defaultClasses[Object]
 Suppose you want class `input-container` on all the input fields.
 There are two ways to do that, either pass the class name as a prop to each input(which will be very repetitive) or define `fieldClass` property in `defaultClasses` prop in Form.
 This adds default classes to each input field.
-You can opt not to add default classes at the component level(checkout components doc for more details).
+You can opt not to add default classes at the component level(checkout [components wiki](https://github.com/iiison/react-form/wiki) for more details).
 Here is the default value of `defaultClasses` prop:

 ```js
 const defaultClasses = {